2024

 Registration

-Expected registration fees for on-site participation:
+The registration fees for on-site participation:

 Online Attendance

 Online attendance will be possible.
 Online participation is free of charge.
+If you plan to join the symposium online, please indicate that in the registration form.

 Program